jirkapok/GasPlanner/doc/help.md

 * Depth range of selected gas
 * Don't switch to gas with higher nitrogen content
-* Use separate argon bottle for drysuit inflation.
+* Use separate argon bottle for dry suit inflation.
 This is not calculated in to the gases consumption
 * Equivalent narcotic depth, equivalent air depth
 * Equivalent narcotic depth for nitrox is always the same as air (counting oxygen as toxic).
 The only way how to reduce is by adding helium, i.e. use trimix instead of nitrox.
 * HPNS <https://en.wikipedia.org/wiki/High-pressure_nervous_syndrome>